joutwater/Data-Structures/week04/README.md

 ### Step 1

 After creating the database and matching personal credentials to appropriate items in the starter code, the code is run to create a table in the database.
-However, I had an error logging in with my database credentials which did not allow me to create the table.
+However, I had an error logging in with my database credentials and, therefore, couldn't create the table.
 I realized that I had not set up the dotenv dependency, so I copy and pasted that code from last week's assignment.
 I then ran the code and it worked!
 The table was created in the database.
+I was able to confirm its creation by seeing the console.log which showed null values for the table.

+    //dependencies
+    const dotenv = require('dotenv');
+    const async = require ("async");
+    const { Client } = require('pg');

+    // AWS RDS POSTGRESQL INSTANCE
+    var db_credentials = new Object();
+    db_credentials.user = 'jcoutwater';
+    db_credentials.host = 'database-structures-1.chulj8yx5mea.us-east-1.rds.amazonaws.com';
+    db_credentials.database = 'aa';
+    db_credentials.password = process.env.AWSRDS_PW;
+    db_credentials.port = 5432;

+    // Connect to the AWS RDS Postgres database const client = new Client(db_credentials);
+    client.connect();

+    // Sample SQL statement to create a table: var thisQuery = "CREATE TABLE aalocations (address varchar(100), lat double precision, long double precision);";
+    // Sample SQL statement to delete a table:
+    // var thisQuery = "DROP TABLE aalocations;";

+    client.query(thisQuery, (err, res) => {
+        console.log(err, res);
+        client.end();
+    });

+### Step 2